 If the participant is receiving Institutional Respite in a SCDDSN Regional Center, a staffing must be held within 30 days of beginning services.
 The SCDDSN Regional Center Staff will coordinate this meeting.
-The Waiver Case Manager, District Office SCDDSN Staff (if applicable), responsible party/family (if applicable), and Regional Center Staff must be present at the staffing.
+The Waiver Case Manager, responsible party/family (if applicable), and Regional Center Staff must be present at the staffing.
 Discussions will be held in regards to the participant's progress and a decision will be made as to whether or not the participant will continue to receive Institutional Respite.